NingPing Ad-Block: DNS-Based Intelligent Ad-Filtering Solution

 Thank you for your ongoing support—may our service keep bringing you value!

-If you already run a NullPrivate service, you can now enable the built-in DDNS feature.
+If you already have a NullPrivate service, you can now use the DDNS feature.

 Overview